shenwei356/LexicMap/docs/content/tutorials/search.md

    For each mask, the captured k-mer is used to search seeds (captured k-mers in reference genomes) sharing prefixes of at least *p* bases.
     1. **Setting the search range**: Since the seeded k-mers are stored in lexicographic order, the k-mer matching turns into a range query.
        For example, for a query `CATGCT` requiring matching at least 4-bp prefix is equal to extract k-mers ranging from `CATGAA`, `CATGAC`, `CATGAG`, ...,  to `CATGTT`.
-    2. **Finding the nearest smaller k-mer**: The index file of each seed data file stores a list (default 512) of k-mers and offsets in the data file, and the index is Loaded in RAM.
+    2. **Finding the nearest smaller k-mer**: The index file of each seed data file stores a list (default 512) of k-mers and offsets in the data file, and the index is loaded in RAM.
-       The nearest k-mer smaller than the range start k-mer (`CATGAA`) is found by binary search, i.e., `CATCAC` (blue text in the fingure), and the offset is returned as the start position in traversing the seed data file.
+       The nearest k-mer smaller than the range start k-mer (`CATGAA`) is found by binary search, i.e., `CATCAC` (blue text in the figure), and the offset is returned as the start position in traversing the seed data file.
     3. **Retrieving seed data**: Seed k-mers are read from the file and checked one by one, and k-mers in the search range are returned, along with the k-mer information (genome batch, genome number, location, and strand).
 1. **Chaining:**
     1. Seeding results, i.e., anchors (matched k-mers from the query and subject sequence), are summarized by genome, and deduplicated.
     2. Performing chaining.
 1. **Alignment** for each chain.
     1. Extending the anchor region. for extracting sequences from the query and reference genome.
 For example, extending 2 kb in upstream and downstream of anchor region.
+    1. Performing pseudo-alignment with extended query and subject sequences, for find similar regions.
+       - For these similar regions that accross more than one reference sequences, splitting them into multiple ones.
-    2. Fast alignment of query and subject sequences with [WaveFront alignment algorithm](https://doi.org/10.1093/bioinformatics/btaa777).
+    2. Fast alignment of query and subject sequence regions with [our implementation](https://github.com/shenwei356/wfa) of [Wavefront alignment algorithm](https://doi.org/10.1093/bioinformatics/btaa777).
-    3. Filtering aligned segments and the whole HSPs (all alignment segments) based on user options.
+    3. Filtering alignments based on user options.
-       - For these HSPs that accross more than one reference sequences, splitting them into multiple HSPs.

 ## Parameters